 Hines is a privately owned global real estate investment firm founded in 1957 with a presence in 189 cities and in 20 countries.
 Hines has approximately $96.5 billion of assets under management, including $48.5 billion for which Hines provides fiduciary investment management services, and $48 billion for which Hines provides third-party property-level services.
 The firm has 114 developments currently underway around the world.
 Historically, Hines has developed, redeveloped or acquired 1206 properties, totaling over 390 million square feet.
 The firm’s current property and asset management portfolio includes 533 properties, representing over 213 million square feet.
 With extensive experience in investments across the risk spectrum and all property types, and a pioneering commitment to sustainability, Hines is one of the largest and most-respected real estate organizations in the world.

 Solomon Cordwell Buenz (SCB) is an architecture, interior design, and planning firm that practices nationally from offices in Chicago and San Francisco.
 Since 1931, SCB has made a lasting impact on the nation's skylines, campuses, and neighborhoods, helping its clients across the country achieve their goals, serve their constituencies, and make their mark.

-Read the cleveland.com article here
+Read the cleveland.com story here